ZMcGroarty/Academic-Advising/pages/home.md

 permalink: /
 layout: home
 description: >-
   The best majors for law school are in the humanities and social sciences.
 All programs in the College of Liberal Arts prepare students   for the LSAT.
+keywords: >-
-keywords: 'law school, best majors for law school, pre-law major, good score on lsat, pre-law degree'
+  law school, best majors for law school, pre-law major, good score on lsat, pre-law degree
 published: true
 feature: true
 feature-title: Your Path to Law School Begins Here